 Be a subtly persuasive guest: If you’re invited to a gathering where you suspect there will be limited food choices, volunteer to bring something really delicious (and preferably healthy to share.
 I’ve found that the best way to “spread the gospel” is by showing how tasty and satisfying vegan food can be.
 People are much more interested these days.
 Bring plenty of what you’re making, as I’ve found that everyone wants to try some of what we’re having.

 Be a fabulous host: If you’re hosting a holiday gathering, it doesn’t have to be an 8-course meal that will leave you feeling exhausted and broke.
-If you want to host a gathering and want to do something simpler, think of an appetizers and wine buffet, or a mid-day brunch.
+If you want to host a gathering and want to do something simpler, think of a vegan appetizers and wine buffet (include something amazing, like the Smoky Vegan Cheddar Cheez, above), or a mid-day brunch.
 Both of these options can be lots of fun and infinitely simpler than a multi-course dinner.
 No matter what kind of event you’re hosting, also inquire about your guests’ food allergies in advance.

 Think potluck: These days, when everyone is so crazy/busy, no one minds bringing one dish to share.
 Potlucks are fun and festive, and give everyone a chance to share favorite dishes.
 If it’s your house or apartment, you’re perfectly within your rights to set the rule of vegan dishes only.
 I’ve done that for years, and no one minds.
 It gives them a chance to stretch their skills and try new things.
 If someone is truly befuddled, ask them to bring a simple salad, bread, or wine.